mcthouacbb/Engine-Dev-Info/philosophy/SPRT-testing.md

 ### Why such a short time control
 A longer time control would actually be more ideal, as you almost always want to optimize for the longest time control possible.
 The issue is that, testing takes a lot of games, and that takes a lot of time.
-If uou use a very long time control, you will never be able to reach statistically significant results in a reasonable amount of time.
+If you use a very long time control, you will never be able to reach statistically significant results in a reasonable amount of time(and making judgements without statistical backing is far worse than optimizing for short time controls).
-The specific choice of STC is arbitrary and the effective time control also depends on hardware.
+The specific choice of STC is mostly arbitrary and the effective time control also depends on hardware.
 Sometimes LTC is used to optimize for longer time controls.

 ### Why increment
-Testing at sudden death(0 increment) generally makes no sense for chess engines.
+Testing at sudden death(0 increment) generally does not make sense for chess engines.
 If an engine is losing on time the test result is considered to be useless.
 The specific choice of base time / 100 is something which the stockfish team measured to maximize elo difference(which makes tests pass faster)

 # Why self-play